Early Christian History: Church Fathers — St Justin Martyr

 As noted, Justin laid the foundation for what would become Christianity’s arguments in favor of its veracity and sanctity, argument points that are still made today, well over 18 centuries after him.
 His takedown of Jews and Judaism was also taken seriously and later contributed to the machinery of anti-Semitism that would build up, over the succeeding centuries, within Christendom.

-Justin’s surviving works (the two Apologies and the Dialogue) both had been written with anti-Christians in mind.
+Justin’s surviving works (the two Apologies and the Dialogue) ostensibly had been written with anti-Christians in mind.
 That is, they were his way of explaining Christianity not just to outsiders, but to its critics.
 Ironically, however, they had no known effect on that audience.
 But, those works were embraced and loved by Christians, who admired him for taking on opponents of the faith.

 The Christian “Philosopher” Who Opposed Philosophy